okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-common-org-setup/main/index.md

 10. Locate your app integration in the list and click **Apply** next to it.
 11. Verify that the app is now in the list of Apps using the new Profile Enrollment Policy.

-#### Enable password-optional user sign-in
+#### Enable password-optional user sign-in flow

 To ensure that only password-optional users can sign in without a password and everybody else is appropriately prompted for it, do the following:

 ##### Create a password-optional authenticator enrollment policy

-An authenticator enrollment policy determines which authenticators must challenge a user before they are successfully logged in.
-In this case, email is set to Required, while all the other authenticators are set to Optional.
+An authenticator enrollment policy determines which authenticators must challenge a user before they are successfully signed in.
+In this case, email is set to **Required**, while all the other authenticators are set to **Optional**.

 1. Choose **Security** > **Authenticators**.
 2. Select the **Enrollment** tab, and then click **Add Multifactor Policy**.
 3. Give the new policy a name.
 For example, "Password-optional Sign-In Policy".
 4. Set **Assign to groups** to the group you just made for password-optional users.
-5. In the **Eligible Authenticators** section
+5. In the **Eligible Authenticators** section:

    1. Set **Email** to **Required**.
    2. Set **Password** to **Optional**.